-Note also that $\overline A$ induces a map on the sphere simply because it is linear, but we will previously proceed to perform a derived from an Anosov endomorphism (as introduced in \cite{prz}). \\
+Note also that $\overline A$ induces a map on the sphere simply because it is linear, but we will previously proceed to perform a derived from an Anosov endomorphism (as introduced in \cite{prz}).
 The fixed points of $\overline A$ are $(0,0)$ and $(1/2,1/2)$.
 Both can be turned into attractors, creating as usual two new saddles.
-This proceeding is well known and taking an extra care note that the modification can be made symmetric with respect to the strong stable manifold of the fixed points.
-It then follows that the new map $A'$ still preserves the equivalence relation $\sim$ in $T^2$.
+This procedure is well known and taking extra care to note that the modification can be made symmetric with respect to the strong stable manifold of the fixed points.
+It then follows that the new map $A'$ still preserves the equivalence relation $\sim$ in $\T^2$.
 As is also well known, the unstable foliation remains the same.
-It follows that $A'$ induces a map on the sphere $f'$ so that $\pi A'=f'\pi$. \\
+It follows that $A'$ induces a map on the sphere $f'$ so that $\pi A'=f'\pi$.

 By construction $f'$ is a degree $2$ branched covering map.
 It has two critical points that can be easily found by computing those points having just one preimage.
 The critical points are $\pi(1/4,0)$ and $\pi(1/4,1/2)$ with corresponding critical values $\pi(0,1/2)$ and $ \pi(1/2,0)$.
-Moreover, the images of the critical values are the fixed points of $f'$ : $f'(\pi(0,1/2)) = \pi(1/2,1/2)$ and $f'(\pi(1/2,0)) = \pi(0,0)$.\\
+Moreover, the images of the critical values are the fixed points of $f'$: $f'(\pi(0,1/2)) = \pi(1/2,1/2)$ and $f'(\pi(1/2,0)) = \pi(0,0)$.

-It follows by construction that $f'$ is a $(2,2,2,2)$ orbifold (see Section \ref{para}) for the definition).\\
+It follows by construction that $f'$ is a $(2,2,2,2)$ orbifold (see Section \ref{para} for the definition).